 6. Royal Botanic Garden, CBD

 The Botanic Gardens are no secret, but they’re still a picnic spot that is hard to beat.
-This huge expanse of beautiful gardens have stunning harbour views and ample space to pick your own spot under a giant fig tree for the afternoon.
+This huge expanse of beautiful gardens offers stunning harbour views and ample space to pick your spot under a giant fig tree for the afternoon.

-You can also pair it with a visit to the iconic Mrs Macquaries Chair, which has one of the best sunset views in the whole of Sydney.
+You can also go on a walking tour and visit the iconic Mrs Macquaries Chair, which has one of the best sunset views in Sydney.

 7. Barangaroo, CBD